JaneliaSciComp/claude-howto/docs/NativeSandboxBug.md

 ## Summary

-`pixi install` panics when run inside Claude Code's sandbox on macOS due to blocked access to the SystemConfiguration daemon.
+Running `pixi` or `uv` panics when run inside Claude Code's sandbox on macOS due to blocked access to the SystemConfiguration daemon.

 ## Error Message